 Applying with a degree from a university of applied sciences

-The potential of applicants with an applicable Finnish master’s degree from a university of applied sciences for successful doctoral studies is assessed by the School of Engineering case by case.
-Granting the right to study requires the school to determine the applicant’s need for supplementary studies.
-If the school deems the applicant with a master's degree from a university of applied sciences in an applicable technical field as having potential for completing the doctoral degree, the applicant will be assigned a sufficient amount of supplementary studies to allow him or her to start the doctoral studies.
+The potential of applicantsto succeed in doctoral studies is assessed by the School of Engineering on a case-by-case basis for applicants with a Finnish master’s degree from a university of applied sciences.
+Granting the right to study requires that the school to determine the applicant’s need for supplementary studies.
+If the school deems that such an applicant in an applicable technical field does have potential for completing the doctoral degree, the applicant will be assigned any necessary ssupplementary studies to allow him or her to start the doctoral studies.
 The extent of supplementary studies may not, however, exceed 60 ECTS.
-If the extent of necessary supplementary studies exceeds this maximum, the applicant will be advised to first pursue the master's degree before applying for a right to pursue a doctoral degree.
-When assessing the applicants’ potential for doctoral studies, the school shall acknowledge that the extent of the master’s degree from a university of applied sciences in the field of technology is 40/60 ECTS, which corresponds to studies of one year’s duration, whereas the extent of a university master’s degree is 120 ECTS, which corresponds to studies of two years’ duration.
+If the extent of supplementary studies exceeds this maximum, the applicant will be advised to first pursue the master's degree before applying for a right to pursue a doctoral degree.
+When assessing the applicants’ potential for doctoral studies, the school shall take into account that the extent of the master’s degree from a university of applied sciences in the field of technology is 60 ECTS, which corresponds to studies of one year’s duration, whereas the extent of a university master’s degree is 120 ECTS, which corresponds to studies of two years’ duration.
 The extent of master’s degrees from a university of applied sciences in fields other than technology is 60 ECTS or 90 ECTS.

-International applicants with a previous technical degree corresponding to a Finnish degree from a university of applied sciences are subject to the same rules as those with corresponding Finnish degree.
+International applicants with a previous technical degree corresponding to a Finnish degree from a university of applied sciences are subject to the same rules as those with the corresponding Finnish degree.

-The professor (i.e. supervising professor) who is responsible for the research field to which the applicant is applying to, is responsible for the academic evaluation of the applicant.
+The professor (i.e. supervising professor) who is responsible for the research field to which the applicant is applying to is responsible for the academic evaluation of the applicant.
 The Doctoral Programme Committee will also evaluate the applicant.